Code-Institute-Submissions/redfox_studios/TESTING.md

 superuser without any discrepencies in consistency other than those expected (e.g, being able to save personal details).
 All checkouts were then followed up on the Stripe API for successful webhooks recieved.
+If the checkout is attempted with an incorrect card number, an error appears telling the user their details are wrong.
+If a user has not filled in a section that is required, the process will not be completed and the user is redirected to complete.

 ![Mobile display](https://github.com/samc85/redfox_studios/blob/master/media/webhooks.png)